Nade Haley

 Nade Haley (December 13, 1947 – April 21, 2016) was an American visual artist whose work has been exhibited at numerous museums and galleries, and is held in public and private collections.
 After relocating from Washington DC, Haley lived and kept studios in New York City and in Cape Breton, Nova Scotia.

 Awards

 The artist received three grants from the National Endowment for the Arts, two Rhode Island state Council for the Arts grants.
 She received residency fellowships from the MacDowell Colony and Yaddo.

 Education

 Haley received a BFA from the Atlanta College of Art and an MFA from the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.

 Teaching

 Haley taught art for over three decades.
 Between 1983 and 2016, the artist held the position of Professor of Spatial Dynamics in the Department of Experimental and Foundational Studies at the Rhode Island School of Design, where her pedagogy was influenced by the natural world and biophilia.
-Prior to teaching at RISD, she held appointments at Washington University, Western Michigan University and Montgomery College.
+Prior to teaching at RISD, she held appointments at Washington University in St. Louis, Western Michigan University and Montgomery College.